Sattur Khan Setkhanian: Biography

-Tsatur Khan, the son of Iranian diplomat and military advisor Set Khan and Lady Zizi Khanoom, was born in about 1820 in Tabriz.
+Sattur Khan was a son of the Iranian-Armenian diplomat and military advisor Set Khan and Zizi Khanom.
 He studied at the University of Cambridge.
-Because he was highly educated and his father had been a prominent government official and close friend of the Qajars, Tsatur was appointed as an Advisor to the young Crown Prince Mozaffar-ad-Din Qajar in Tabriz.
-Tsatur Khan settled in Tabriz with his wife, where he served as a General in the Persian army, as well as took on diplomatic responsibilities as the Chief Deputy of Iran in charge of meeting with foreign dignitaries.
+Because he was highly educated and his father had been a prominent government official and close friend of the Qajars, Sattur was appointed as an Advisor to the young Crown Prince Mozaffar-ad-Din Qajar in Tabriz.

+Sattur Khan settled in Tabriz with his wife, where he served as a military staff officer in the Persian army, as well as took on diplomatic responsibilities as the Chief Deputy of Iran in charge of meeting with foreign dignitaries.
 In this role, he visited England with Naser al-Din Shah Qajar, continuing his family's tradition of diplomacy.
 Notably, Mkrtich Khrimian asked for his assistance in protecting the Armenian community from Kurdish and Turkish attacks.
-Tsatur Khan was married to Ninon Hovnatanian, the daughter of Armenian painter Hakob Hovnatanyan.
+Sattur Khan was married to Ninon Hovnatanian, the daughter of Iranian-Armenian court painter Hakob Hovnatanyan.